chalmerj/introcs-lecture-notes/devel/rst/ifstatements.rst

 In the examples above the choice is between doing something (if the condition is ``true``) or nothing (if the condition is ``false``).
-Often there is a choice of two possibilities, only one of which will be done, depending on the truth of a condition.
+Often there is a choice of two possibilities, only one of which will be done, depending on the truth of a condition....